kaanozcan/tic-tac-toe/README.md

 # tic-tac-toe
 Tic Tac Toe application running on reactjs and graphql.
 No AI I'm afraid.

+Copy the play url and open it in different browser.

 ## Environment Variables

 SERVER_PORT<Int> Port node instance listens: 3000